pascallanger/DIY-Multiprotocol-TX-Module/docs/Advanced_Topics.md

 #Bluetooth telemetry board for telemetry in PPM mode
 This document describes a simple bluetooth module to stream telemetry information to a mobile device like an Android smartphone or tablet.
 This is very useful with modules used in the PPM mode with transmitters that do not support telemetry.
 See the [Advanced Bluetooth Telemetry](Advanced_Bluetooth_Telemetry.md) page for more details.
-Created and supported by: Miledic
+Created and supported by: Midelic

 RCGroups page: None